 Although it may not seem like it, owning and driving a car will be a major part of your financial picture throughout your adult life.
 And as with all financial aspects, it pays to be a smart and savvy decision-maker and shopper and to know how to save money on car expenses.

-Although cars are considered an asset, it’s good to remember that they are a depreciating asset.
+Although cars are considered an asset, it’s good to remember that cars are a depreciating asset.
 Every year, they decline in value due to wear and tear, and also due to the release of newer models.
 As a result, cars are not an investment since they only hold value for a short amount of time.

 So be smart about your cars.
 Making sound financial choices about the cars you drive and the car insurance you obtain will equal more money in your pocket in the long run.